 No one is perfect and we are all humans.
 So if you don’t know an answer, it’s okay to say so.
 The most important thing to do at that point is, to be honest.

 At the end of the day, job interviewers are hard but these are key details that will make the process easier once you understand where the other side is coming from.
 Having worked on hiring panels, I can say that I’ve also encountered every one of these situations.
 Job interviews can be hard but they are SO MUCH easier when you put yourself into someone else’s shoes and understand where they are coming from.
 And hey, there’s nothing wrong with using it to your advantage to ensure you are the standout candidate.

 Good luck!
 And if you would like more interview help, check out the following resources:

 – MLA Job Search Tracker: This excel sheet keeps me accountable and organized when going through the job search process (so I don’t end up with a million tabs open and missing deadlines)

 – MLA Interview Questions Study Guide: I created this study guide for job interviews because I get SO NERVOUS during interviews that I feel like I want to throw up.
 Having this guide not only keeps me organized and prepared, but it also helps calm my nerves because I’m not scared of blanking out during an interview.

-– MLA Resume Templates (Coming Soon!): I’m designing my own line of resume templates that are design AND ATS (applicant tracking system) friendly.
+– MLA Resume Templates: I’ve created my own line of resume templates that are design AND ATS (applicant tracking system) friendly.
 After years of having to choose between a boring, generic, resume template and a beautifully designed resume bought on Etsy (that couldn’t be read by computers), I’ve spent months combining the two!
-They will launch at the end of November 2019.
-Click here to be placed on the waitlist and receive a discount code!
+Check out the entire line here.